n2vram/datahammer/README.rst

 ----------

-*Note that although the version is not yet at 1.0 the code is production-ready.*
+*Note that although the version is barely past 1.0, the code* is *production-ready.*
 *It has 100% unit test coverage, is extensively document and has considerable examples.*
-*The lower version is soley due to concern with the clarity of this documentation.*

 **TL;DR:** Too anxious to see just what *DataHammer* can do?
 Check out the `DataHammer Examples`_.